smart-software-engineering/rate-calculator/README.md

 This application helps freelancers create accurate budget sheets and calculate realistic rates by:

-1. Create a personal budget but wizard based by taking in the local where they come from, using possible templates they can choose from and then navigating through the wizard to input their base rates.
+1. Create a personal budget through a wizard that uses customizable templates as a starting point
+2. Categorize costs into "must-have", "wishful", and "realistic" budgets
-2. Calculate rates based on the selected location and expense model.
+3. Calculate rates based on working days, accounting for holidays, education days, and vacations
-3. Calculate an on-site rate based on the client's location.
-Proposals will be done using online services to suggest the costs and how they will impact your rates.
+4. Generate on-site vs. remote work rate comparisons

 A free version of the app will be available under [rate-calculator.frevara.app](https://rate-calculator.frevara.app).